 Generations Speaker Series

-The Holocaust Center of Pittsburgh is proud to host the first Generations Speaker Series.
-This series, which will be hosted in-person and live-streamed online, will consist of dialogues between Holocaust survivors and their family members.
-There will be three events, taking place in the first three months of the year in various locations.
-All talks will be free and open to the public.
+The Holocaust Center of Pittsburgh is proud to present the Generations Speaker Series.
+This series, which is hosted in-person and recorded for online viewing, consists of dialogues between Holocaust survivors and their family members.
+All talks are free and open to the public.

 If you have any questions, contact Christina Sahovey at firstname.lastname@example.org or 412-939-7289